How to Create Certificates of Conformity in Airtable Automatically

 What Is a Certificate of Conformity

-A Certificate of Conformity (CoC) is a document issued by a manufacturer or supplier confirming that a product meets specified standards, regulations, or customer requirements.
-It's required in most manufacturing, import/export, and supply chain operations.
+A Certificate of Conformity (CoC) is a document from a manufacturer or supplier confirming a product meets specific standards, regulations, or customer requirements.
+It's commonly used in manufacturing, import/export, and regulated supply chains.

 Common use cases: